 I know that every food blog out there already has a recipe for roasted French fries, but I just had to share my favorite way of cooking them.
 Use just a bit of cooking spray in case you’re watching your oil intake.

-These barbecue portobello sandwiches pack a lot of flavor thanks to marinating the mushroom caps in barbecue sauce and cooking them in a rosemary-infused broth.
+This BBQ portobello sandwich packs a lot of flavor thanks to BBQ-marinated mushroom caps cooked in a rosemary-infused broth.
 Portobello mushrooms make for a lighter patty option than most veggie burgers.
 Pair these with the roasted rosemary fries for a full comfort food experience!

 Ingredients